 When the budget of a not-for-profit is under scrutiny (which it almost always is) and tough times are calling for a reallocation of finances, the marketing budget is almost always the first thing to go, which in the words of Vivian Ward aka Julia Roberts is a big mistake…big……HUGE.
 The marketing and overall branding efforts of a not-for-profit organisation plays a critical part in the overall growth, message, achievement of mission and sustainability of the organisation and it almost always determines where people choose to donate their hard-earned money.
 Cutting funding to promotional efforts can turn a financial hiccup into a full-blown crisis, having the very opposite effect NFPs are trying to achieve by eliminating spending in this area.

-In saying this, it is completely understandable why many not for profit organisations do this.
-When dealing with other people’s cash, which they have given you to help make a far bigger societal impact they are very judgemental over what exactly you do with it and so they should be, although It can be difficult when those same people view marketing as frivolous spending.
+In saying this, it is completely understandable why many NFP organisations do this.
+When dealing with other people’s cash, which they have given you to help make a far bigger societal impact they are very judgemental over what exactly you do with it and so they should be, making it difficult when those same people view marketing as frivolous spending.
 The question that needs to be put forward however, is how exactly these donors expect you to keep getting donations and funding from government and non-government agencies alike, enough to both make a positive impact and cover basic running costs of the organisation without an effective means of getting your message out there in a way that confirms your credibility and trustworthiness.
 Driving social change demands you put time and effort into your branding and championing a unified team of people around a common goal.
 This takes time and money which will ultimately result in far greater payoffs for your cause down the line, if done correctly.